jwoogerd/Improvise/paper/Improvise.md

 game theory, a *game* is a situation in which two or more human agents make decisions.
 The human agents are called *players* and the decisions they make are *moves*.
 The *rules* of the game define a set of legal moves available to each player for any *state* of the game.
-Players employ *strategies*, which can be either non-deterministic or algebraically defined, by which .
+The algorithms that players employ to choose moves at any game state are called *strategies* and can either be non-deterministic or algebraically defined.
+At the game's conclusion, a player measures his success in terms of a quantifiable value, termed his *payoff*.

+Hagl is a domain-specific embedded language in Haskell that allows for easy and modular definitions of games.
+Players in Hagl are represented as a simple data type:

+	data Player g = forall s.
+Player Name s (Strategy s g)
+              		 | Name ::: Strategy () g

+Here a Player has a string `Name` and an associated strategy.
+Hagl `Player`s are also afforded the option of maintaining a personal notion of game state within the universally quantified type variable, *s*.

 There must be strict definitions for what information is available in the game to be used by the strategies, both shared amongst the players and not.
-Separately from payoff, there must be a measure of success for each player by the end of the game, called that player's payoff.

 Much of the use of game theory is centered around the development of sound and optimal strategies.
 An optimal strategy is one that will always lead the player to their best possible payoff.
 But how can we begin to reason about the process of reaching such a payoff?
 The answer lies in game trees.
 Game trees represent every possible sequence of moves from a starting game state to an ending game state.
 The root of the game tree is the starting state, and each branch represents a possible move for a player or chance from an external event to change the game state.
 The leaf nodes represent the "game over" states and have a payoff for each player associated with them.
 The best strategies are those that themselves have a concept of a game tree, and traverse it in such a way that they know they will reach optimal payoff nodes.

 How does all of this fit into the context of a real game?
 Let us consider a formal treatment of the game TicTacToe.
 The decision makers in TicTacToe are the characters 'X', and 'O'.
 They must alternate moves, and place their mark on a 3 by 3 grid, in a previously unoccupied cell.
 When there are three cells in a row occupied by the same player (horizontally, vertically, or diagonally), that player wins and the game is over.
 If the board fills up before this can happen, there is a draw.
 The players share the knowledge of where they have each moved on the board. but nothing further.
 The payoffs are fixed to be a 1 for the winning player, -1 for the losing player, and 0 for each player in the case of a draw.
 Now let us see what this might look like in the first few levels of the game tree: